Luis Chacón

-Luis Rodríguez Chacón (born 30 May 2000) is a Spanish footballer who plays for Cultural y Deportiva Leonesa, on loan from Deportivo de La Coruña.
+Luis Rodríguez Chacón (born 30 May 2000) is a Spanish footballer who plays for Real Valladolid.
 Mainly a winger, he can also play as an attacking midfielder.

 Career

 Chacón was born in Pontedeume, A Coruña, Galicia, and was a Racing de Ferrol youth graduate.
 He made his first team debut at the age of 16 on 27 November 2016, coming on as a late substitute for Bicho in a 2–0 Segunda División B away win over UD Somozas.

 Back to the youth sides, Chacón spent the 2017–18 season with the Juvenil side, only returning to feature with the main squad during the 2018–19 campaign, with the club now in Tercera División.
 He scored his first senior goal on 21 April 2019, netting his team's fourth in a 5–1 home routing of CD Boiro; Racing would eventually achieve promotion two months later.

 On 6 August 2019, Chacón was loaned to Somozas in the fourth tier, for one year.
 He became a regular starter for the side, and his loan was extended for a further season on 6 October 2020.